TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Midi.md

 The following sections detail per-track tables and lists of MIDI notes, text events, and SysEx events that lay out charts.

 Please note that these should not be used as a comprehensive technical documentation for how charts should be made for Rock Band or Guitar Hero 1/2, this document is focused on the format itself and does not include most game-specific events, limitations, or technicalities.
-Known game-specific events can be found in other documents in this repo, and later this document will be split/copied into multiple documents that detail a base standard to be used in modern games, and game-specific standards which will re-include these events in the file.
+Other documents are included in this repo for that purpose.

-There may also be some specific-game notes missing here and there, but the core functionality for each track should be fully documented.
+There may also be some things missing here and there, but the core functionality for each track should be fully documented.
+Given the nature of .mid files being able to contain tracks and events far beyond the ones listed, unexpected tracks, notes, and other events should be ignored.

 ## Track Names

 Tracks are identified by their track name meta event.

+Some of the tracks listed here are not documented in this particular document, rather they are game-specific and documented in that game's .mid document.

 Standard tracks: